project-wildfyre/uk-testcore-r4/source/pages/index.md

 **Important:**

-This Core specification is in the **Discovery** stage based on <a href="https://www.gov.uk/service-manual/agile-delivery" target="_blank">GDS agile delivery</a>.
-It is an initial Core specification **for demonstration purposes only**.

-It is also intended to demonstrate a proposed approach to generating a UK Core specification, using the <a href="https://wiki.hl7.org/index.php?title=IG_Publisher_Documentation" target="_blank">HL7 IG Publisher tool</a>.
+This specification is intended to demonstrate a proposed approach to generating a UK Core specification, using the <a href="https://wiki.hl7.org/index.php?title=IG_Publisher_Documentation" target="_blank">HL7 IG Publisher tool</a>.

+It is an initial specification **for demonstration purposes only**.

+This specification is in the **Discovery** stage based on <a href="https://www.gov.uk/service-manual/agile-delivery" target="_blank">GDS agile delivery</a>.

-The approach documented here is currently being evaluated and discussed with parties who are actively involved NHS Digital programmes, such as maternity.
+The approach documented here is currently being evaluated and discussed with parties who are actively involved NHS Digital programmes.

-Nothing contained in this Core specification should be implemented or proposed as a solution to vendors.
+Nothing contained in this specification should be implemented or proposed as a solution to vendors.

 For queries and comments please email the <a href="mailto:interoperabilityteam@nhs.net?subject=FHIR%STU3%Core%20Specification">Interoperability Team</a>.